Rehab Mindfulness Program

 The mindfulness program at Hope Rehab is led by Alon Kumsawad and Paul Garrigan and includes:

 Mindfulness Program at Hope Rehab: Unique and Comprehensive

-TThe rehab mindfulness program we offer at Hope Rehab Thailand is unlike anything you will find elsewhere in the world.
-Some powerful mindfulness practices (????????) have been developed locally, and one of these is Mahasati (??????) meditation which can be translated as ‘great mindfulness’.
+The rehab mindfulness program we offer at Hope is unlike anything you will find elsewhere in the world.
+Our program provides you with instruction on the theory behind this approach as well as how to use it in practice.
+Some powerful mindfulness practices have been developed locally, and one of these is Mahasati meditation which can be translated as ‘great mindfulness’.
 This technique is particular good for people in early recovery because it doesn’t require high levels of focus – it is the same technique that is taught to young kids here in Thailand.
 We also teach other mindfulness practices such as mindful walking, loving-kindness meditation, yoga, and tai-chi.
 You will be asked to keep a mindfulness journal to encourage you to engage in informal practices too (e.g. be completely present in the moment to enjoy the sunset from our balcony).